apollographql/apollo-server/docs/source/api/apollo-server.md

 *  `rewriteError`: (err: GraphQLError) => GraphQLError | null

-   By default, all errors are reported to Apollo Engine.
+   By default, all errors are reported to Apollo Graph Manager.
 This function can be used to exclude specific errors from being reported.
-This function receives a copy of the `GraphQLError` and can manipulate it for the purposes of Apollo Engine reporting.
-The modified error (e.g. after changing the `err.message` property) should be returned or the function should return an explicit `null` to avoid reporting the error entirely.
-It is not permissable to return `undefined`.
+This function receives a copy of the `GraphQLError` and can manipulate it for the purposes of Graph Manager reporting.
+The modified error (e.g., after changing the `err.message` property) should be returned or the function should return an explicit `null` to avoid reporting the error entirely.
+It is not permissible to return `undefined`.
 Note that most `GraphQLError` fields, like `path`, will get copied from the original error to the new error: this way, you can just `return new GraphQLError("message")` without having to explicitly keep it associated with the same node.
 Specifically, only the